-If you’d rather buy legal things with your BitCoins then check out the exhaustive list of merchants on the official BitCoin wiki.
+If you’d rather buy legal things with your BitCoins then check out the exhaustive list of merchants on the official BitCoin wiki [No Longer Available].
 You might also want to visit weusecoins.com, which has plenty of for newbies interested in BitCoin.

 If you are going to invest time, money and effort into BitCoin mining or trading then beware that much like any risky financial venture the markets can crash and lose you a lot of money.
 This has already happened once, with the value of a single BTC falling more than 30% in a day, eventually recovering by 15%.